Cleveland Park Email List Rules

 5. Your message must be readable.
 Spelling and punctuation count.
 The same goes for using paragraphs, correct capitalization, and other grammatical niceties.
 Properly spelled and formatted emails help list members figure out what you're trying to say.
 Spelling mistakes may make it impossible to find your message through an archive search.
 ALL CAPS can be used for occasional emphasis only.
 Don't overuse ellipsis.
 Messages may not start in the subject line and continue the sentence in the text box.
 Keep in mind that there are list members who are sight-impaired or for whom English is a second language.
 Messages that contain forwarding marks (>>>) in every line will be deleted because these messages are especially difficult to read.

 6. Respect the privacy of others.
 Posting someone's home address or phone number or posting private or personal correspondence without their permission is not allowed.
 Forwarding or reposting somebody's off-list correspondence on the Cleveland Park Listserv or elsewhere is not allowed.
 The only exceptions to this are compilations of off-list replies about service professionals, and posts from government officials.
-List members may --and are encouraged to-- report back to the Listserv with replies about plumbers, painters, auto body shops, taxi services, etc. If you create a compilation, it's helpful to add "COMPILATION" to the subject line of your message.
+List members may --and are encouraged to-- report back to the Listserv with replies about plumbers, painters, auto body shops, taxi services, etc. If you create a compilation, it's helpful to add "Compilation" to the subject line of your message.
+Leave out your correspondents' names, unless the message specifically authorizes you to use the person's name in a compilation.
 Before sending in a compilation of recommendations or a single recommendation, you may find it helpful to read the list's recommendations policy page.

 7. Post reasonably and responsibly.
 That means don't feel obligated to reply to every message that moves you.
-Too many messages from the same person over a short period of time or on the same subject will be considered "overposting" -- a form of clutter.
+Too many messages from the same person over a short period of time or on the same subject is considered "overposting" -- a form of clutter.

 Single-issue posting --posting only on one subject over and over again-- isn't permitted because this list should not be used as anyone's personal soapbox.
 Attempting to flood the list with messages on a particular issue is not allowed, and anyone who does this may be banned from the list.